Korea Sparkling

 Dressed in a traditional stripe-sleeved silk coat, this child marks his first birthday by choosing an object that foretells his future.
 Money or rice suggest riches.

-Ancestors Worship
+Ancestors Wors

 A Confucian ceremony at Jongmyo shrine in honor of royal ancestors.
 'Courtiers' wear black silk hats and round-necked robes.